pypdfium2-team/.github/profile/README.md

     - Google's toolchain handles the platform, and a sysroot is available
     - A native GitHub Actions runner is available, or a runner-emulator combination that achives near-native performance (e.g. aarch64 to armv7l, or x86_64 to i686)
-    - An emulated PyPA container is available, and static clang cross (running on the host architecture, but being pre-configured for cross-compilation to the target architecture) produces working builds in there.
+    - An emulated PyPA container is available, and the target builds with static clang (running on the host architecture, but being pre-configured for cross-compilation to the target architecture).

     Some degree of support from upstream's build config is required in any case.

-    In addition, pdfium's code itself needs to work on the platform in question (notably, there might be endianness bugs on big-endian CPUs, pdfium's Readme acknowledges this).
+    In addition, pdfium's code itself needs to work on the platform in question (notably, there are endianness bugs on big-endian CPUs, pdfium's Readme acknowledges this).
     Building/packaging pdfium for extra platforms that we are not able to support here is down to porting experts or technically accomplished end users from the respective projects.
 Where the host system provides pdfium and standard `ctypes.util.find_library()` means can find it, pypdfium2's setup theoretically should work even on unhandled platforms (if not, please file a bug report).
 Moreover, on non-covered CPUs of supported OSes, the [native sourcebuild](https://github.com/pypdfium2-team/pypdfium2/?tab=readme-ov-file#with-self-built-pdfium) should work if system-level dependencies are installed (pypdfium2's `setup.py` will attempt this as a last resort).